PriyanshuValiya/Google-Notes/README.md

 # Google-Notes

-Google Notes is the Note Application That Gives Access User To Share Their Thoghts In Group and Can Recieve Notes From Group Members.
+Google Notes is the Note Application That Gives Access User To Share Their Thoughts In Group and Can Receive Notes From Group Members.

  # Key Features
   * Read, Write Notes.
   * Edit and Delete Notes, Which Were Created By Us.
   * Search Notes By Username.

   # Tech Stack
   * Frontend : EJS Templetes, CSS, Bootstrap.